Hodonín: Economy

-In the vicinity of the town there is an oil field and a stratum of lignite.
+In the vicinity of the town is an oil field and a stratum of lignite.
 Lignite was mined here from the beginning of the 19th century until 2009.

 The largest industrial employers based in the town are Delimax (manufacturer of delicatessen and fish products) and MND (oil and gas producer).

 Transport

 The I/55 road (the section from Břeclav to Uherské Hradiště) passes through the town.
 There is a road border crossing and a railway border crossing, leading to neighbouring Holíč.

 Hodonín is located on the intraregional railway lines Břeclav–Olomouc and Brno–Hodonín.
 There is also the line from Hodonín to Vrbovce in Slovakia.